Internship Policy of the African Commission on Human and Peoples' Rights

 Interns have the duty to:

-- Respect the confidentiality agreement signed with the Commission, and in this regard, shall not divulge to anyone any information of a confidential nature they might come across;
+- Respect the confidentiality agreement signed with the Secretariat, and in this regard, shall not divulge to anyone any information of a confidential nature they might come across;

 - Submit the completed evaluation form and final report to the supervisor at the end of the internship; The report should include among other things, the difficulties encountered during the internship and proposals on how to improve the situation; and

-Interns should stay for at least 6 months and a maximum of one year.
+The Internship period should last for at least six (6) months, and a maximum of one year.
 In exceptional cases, the Secretary can decide to offer internships for less than six months or extend the period of an internship.

 Interns are expected to work regular office hours, being 8:30 am – 5:30 p.m.